Looking around you: external information enhances representations for event sequences: Methodology

 \section{Methodology}

-The general pipeline for the usage of external information to solve a specific problem is depicted in Figure~\ref{fig:pipeline}.
+The general pipeline for using external information to solve a specific problem is depicted in Figure~\ref{fig:pipeline}.
 It has the following parts: \begin{enumerate} \item Sequences of events are preprocessed and passed through a pretrained encoder to get embeddings. \item An external context aggregation method combines embeddings from different sequences and produces an external context vector at the current time moment. \item The external context vector is concatenated with the embedding of the sequence under consideration.
-The concatenated vector replace the original one serving as the current representation of the sequence.
-It is used to solve a downstream task. \end{enumerate} The corresponding subsections discuss in detail all the presented steps of the general pipeline.
+The concatenated vector replaces the original one, serving as the current representation of the sequence.
+It is used to solve a downstream task. \end{enumerate}